-Summer and Fall 2016 Honors Course Offerings
+Fall 2016 Honors Course Offerings

 SUNY Delhi offers a variety of honors courses available to any student with a cumulative GPA of 3.3 or higher.
 These courses offer the opportunity to study challenging questions within various disciplines thoroughly as well as to work closely with SUNY Delhi faculty members.
 Our new Honors Special Topics Course (HONR 250) focuses on a wide range of specialized topics that relate to student and faculty research interests.
-Listed below are the courses being offered for the Summer and Fall 2016 semesters as well as list of courses previously taught that have been approved for HONR 250 by the Honors Advisory Committee.
+Listed below are the courses being offered for the Fall 2016 semester, as well as a list of courses previously taught that have been approved for HONR 250 by the Honors Program Advisory Committee.

 FALL SEMESTER 2016